Jacob Devery: International rugby

 Devery was invited to attend the New Zealand Under 20 development camp in December 2017.
 Due to injury, he wasn't considered for the following trial camp and missed out on a spot in the New Zealand Under 20 team for the 2018 Oceania Rugby Under 20 Championship and World Rugby U20 Championship.

+On 24 June 2025, Devery - who is of Te Aitanga-a-Māhaki descent - was named in the Māori All Blacks squad for a two-test series against Japan XV and Scotland.
+He made his debut for the side - off the bench - against Japan XV on 28 June 2025 in Tokyo.